smarttransit-ai/micro-energy-prediction/README.md

 # micro-energy-prediction

-## Training Data:
+## Training and Cross-validation Data:
-For each vehicle class (model year), download data of all seasons in 2020, each season contains 2-weeks data.
+2-weeks of data in each of the following season in year 2019 and 2020.
+        Spring  (March-May)
+        Summer  (June-August)
+        Fall    (September-November)
+        Winter  (December-Febuary)

 **Features for Training